 You should see output similar to:

-Updating deployment configuration Applying deployment configuration Installed automate-elasticsearch Installed automate-es-gateway Installed event-service Installed es-sidecar-service Installed event-feed-service Installed secrets-service Installed applications-service Installed notifications-service Installed nodemanager-service Installed compliance-service Installed ingest-service Installed config-mgmt-service Installed data-feed-service Installed event-gateway Started automate-elasticsearch Started automate-es-gateway Started event-service Started es-sidecar-service Started event-feed-service Started secrets-service Started applications-service Started notifications-service Started nodemanager-service Started compliance-service Started ingest-service Started config-mgmt-service Started data-feed-service Started event-gateway Started automate-load-balancer Success: Configuration patched
+Updating deployment configuration Applying deployment configuration Installed automate-opensearch Installed automate-es-gateway Installed event-service Installed es-sidecar-service Installed event-feed-service Installed secrets-service Installed applications-service Installed notifications-service Installed nodemanager-service Installed compliance-service Installed ingest-service Installed config-mgmt-service Installed data-feed-service Installed event-gateway Started automate-opensearch Started automate-es-gateway Started event-service Started es-sidecar-service Started event-feed-service Started secrets-service Started applications-service Started notifications-service Started nodemanager-service Started compliance-service Started ingest-service Started config-mgmt-service Started data-feed-service Started event-gateway Started automate-load-balancer Success: Configuration patched

 Add Chef Habitat Builder to a Chef Automate Installation

 Patch an existing Chef Automate installation to add Chef Habitat Builder:

 [deployment.v1.svc] products=["automate", "builder"]